 Section 10.854(1)(e)4., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
-See finding 2014-02 in the Schedule of Findings.
+In connection with our audit, we did not have any such findings.

 Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is Hoggetowne Middle School, Inc.
+The official title of the entity is Expressions Learning Arts Academy, Inc.